nythz/pf2e-warlord/README.md

 You can also find issues I lack knowledge on how to fix them in the issue section, please help if you do know how to solve those.

 ---
+# About Commander :
+With the upcoming Commander Class added officially by Paizo, pf2e-warlord will continue to be maintained and worked on until the full release of the commander class.
+Both versions fill the same role in the party despite the differences but one is official and thus will be the one played.

+As the playtest is only for the first few levels of the commander class, there is still a spot empty for pf2e-warlord, but upon full release, it won't be necessary anymore.

+If you are interested in taking over the project after Battlecry, please make a fork of the project or contact me via discord user "nythz".

+---
 # Current Features :
 - Entry of the original PDF text
 - Updated to the Remastered Rules